brettvitaz/mtga-wine/README.md

 ## Quick Start

+For the fastest start, after confirming that XCode Command Line Tools is installed, you can run `Install.command` right from Finder.
+This will install prerequisites and create the application bundle all in one step.

 ### Installing dependencies and prerequisites

 Check to see if you have XCode Command Line Tools installed by running `xcode-select -p` in the terminal.
 If it is installed, you'll be presented with the tools path.
 If it is not installed, run `xcode-select --install` in the terminal.